Call for Papers

 Submission Policies

-• Registration: At least one author of accepted papers must register for and attend the workshop to present the paper.
+• Registration: At least one author of accepted papers must register for and attend the workshop to present the paper in person.
+Papers with remote presentations are possible but will receive a lower priority in the selection process.

 Important Dates